MuniMunii/MuniNews/README.md

 * FRONEND_URL=(Your Localhost port for React)
 * JWT_KEY=(Random Number)
 * JWT_DUR=30m (This is the default in server,You can change it to whatever duration you want)
+* NODE_ENV=development (change to anything to bypass NodeMailer if you use Fake email for register user)
 #### Optional
 * API_KEY_PUBLIC_NEWS=(You can get the key in [here](https://newsdata.io/) ,Must create account first)
 * API_KEY_WEATHER=(You can get the key in [here](https://www.weatherapi.com/),Must create account first)